-This year’s Spring Luncheon will feature Caroline Samponaro, a longtime bike and pedestrian advocate in New York City who now leads micromobility policy at Lyft.
-Samponaro’s discussion will touch upon the lessons from her own professional journey and dive into Lyft’s new role as the largest bikeshare operator in America.
+This event featured Caroline Samponaro, a longtime bike and pedestrian advocate in New York City who now leads micromobility policy at Lyft.
+Samponaro’s discussion touched on lessons from her own professional journey and highlighted Lyft’s new role as the largest bikeshare operator in America.

-Her presentation will also explore what’s changing and what’s working across the larger shared mobility industry—from the quick rise of the electric scooter to Lyft’s expansion of pioneering bikeshare networks across the country.
-In addition, Samponaro will examine issues ranging from safe streets to transportation equity, as well as what the future holds for our transportation networks and cities.
+Her presentation also explored what’s changing and what’s working across the larger shared mobility industry—from the quick rise of the electric scooter to Lyft’s expansion of pioneering bikeshare networks across the country.
+In addition, Samponaro examined issues ranging from safe streets to transportation equity, as well as what the future holds for our transportation networks and cities.

 Caroline Samponaro, head of bike, scooter, and pedestrian policy at Lyft, joined the company in 2018 to start its new bike and pedestrian policy program.
 In this role, Caroline will lead efforts to form strong partnerships with cities on policy initiatives like Vision Zero and complete street redesigns, as well as help realize specific goals around bike and scooter shared mobility.